Sanchit611/testing/README.md

 The remaining settings are standard training knobs (Adam learning rate and weight decay, batch size, dropout, epochs with early stopping, kernel size and dilations).
 The forward horizon was tuned by a sweep (see §17); the rest are hand set defaults.

 **Q: Approximately how many trainable parameters does the model have?**
-About `47·A + 16` parameters for `A` alphas (≈ 4.7k at 100 alphas, 9.4k at 200), so it stays small and scales linearly with the alpha count.
+Around 20k parameters for a typical alpha pool.

 **Q: Is the mapping from alphas to preA linear or non linear?**
 Non linear: the CNN maps PnL to weights non linearly, then those weights combine with the alpha positions in a linear step to form `preA`.